SquireofNowhere/MrBobsMemberRegister/README.md

 this app is made for Mr Bob, to be used by him and his employees . not everyone should be able to access and change things.

+## Things you are actually working on... bozo
+- [x] BCrypt is not working... is it installed?? who knows
+    - it WAS installed. it wasnt working... and then it just started working... i have zero idea why
+- [ ] many menu options still not working
+    - [ ] make sure you mark which ones are not done... which is a lot
+- [ ] localDB seems alright but theres no actual data in it.

 ## Things I need to be working on and how I will do them.

 ### security to keep out customers lol
 password hashing i believe
 using BCrypt.Net-Next for hashing (Nuget Package)
+	install w

 ### Storage of members